How to Level a Lawn

 Foot traffic – areas that receive more foot traffic or even vehicular traffic may suffer from dips and channels.
 Most lawns cope well with foot traffic, but it will need some TLC if one particular area receives more than any other.

-Animals – from pet dogs to wild animals, there’s plenty of wildlife capable of digging holes in lawns.
+Animals – from pet dogs to wild animals, there’s plenty of wildlife capable of digging holes in lawns (as our Doogie as proven!).
 If you’re experiencing frequent lawn damage from wildlife, the animals may be digging for food; you may want to check your lawn isn’t infested with lawn grubs.
 Foxes and badgers love Leatherjackets and other similar grubs; in their eyes, your lawn could be the ultimate all-you-can-eat buffet.
 Learn how to deal with these lawn pests here.

 Waterlogging – water damage can be caused by poor drainage or the incorrect positioning of water sprinkling systems, both of which can be corrected.

 The first step is to check that the lawn issues aren’t being caused by collapsed pipes, soakaways, or drainage issues; if they are, these issues should be resolved first.

 First, cut the lawn as low as you can without damaging or scalping it.

 Then dethatch the lawn with a rake to pull out any dead matter.

 Next, water the lawn well the day before you start work on lawn levelling.
 While the lawn shouldn’t be overwatered or boggy, you don’t want the soil underneath to be hard or powdery.